grgks/grgks/README.md

 ---
 🙌 **Thanks for your time and interest!**
-Feel free to explore my projects, connect, or drop a message — always happy to share, learn, and collaborate.
+Feel free to explore my projects, connect, or drop a message.
+Always happy to share, learn, and collaborate.